 Today's Missouri River is a full-color publication that provides general information on the Missouri River, particularly the North Dakota portion of the river.
 It discusses the benefits of the river, and summarizes some of the most pressing issues of the river system.

-Water Theft and Unauthorized Water Sales Brochure
+Water Theft & Unauthorized Water Sales

 The increasing need for water to serve industry has also increased the temptation to take or sell water from locations where it is readily available.
 However, the taking or selling of water for industrial use without a permit is illegal in North Dakota.
 The Water Theft and Unauthorized Water Sales Brochure summarizes this issue.

-Temporary Water Use Permit Brochure
+Temporary Water Use Permit

 A brochure explaining what a temporary permit is, when it is needed, and how to apply for one, is now available.